johnnylafer/Coding/Demos/Demo21/readme.md

 #### Issues
 - Tracking kind of jumpy and inaccurate
+- Do something with the score, right now it just gets printed to the console.

 #### Functions
 - Jumpy tracking enables a lot of different points (multiple hands?) to be used at the same time